darmie/rayzor/BACKLOG.md

 **Status:** Bug - Cranelift Verifier Error **Priority:** High
 **Discovered:** 2025-12-02
+**Investigation Status:** Active - Scope information lost during lowering

-**Problem:** When a variable is defined in only one branch of an if/else statement and then used after the merge point, the MIR-to-Cranelift IR conversion incorrectly generates block parameters for the merge block that reference the variable from both branches, even though it's only defined in one.
+**Problem:** When a variable is defined in only one branch of an if/else statement, the compiler incorrectly generates block parameters for the merge block that reference the variable from both branches, even though it's only defined in one.

 **Example:**
 ```haxe